dd86k/ddcpuid/README.md

 # ddcpuid
 ## A CPUID tool

-This small utility will reveal everything through `CPUID` -- A CPU instruction to get information about the CPU.
+This small utility will reveal everything through the `CPUID` instruction without any library or third-party help.

 If you have any questions, suggestions, requests, find any bugs, or notice incorect data, please either start an Issue or send an [email](mailto:devddstuff@gmail.com)!

 ## Goal

-My goal is to make a tool that provides complete human readable information about the processor for users of all types: users, technicians, and programmers.
+My goal is to make a tool that provides complete human readable information about the processor for users of all types: users, technicians, and programmers, without the use of external library nor the standard library.

-## Usage
+## Usage (v0.3.0)

-By default, ddcpuid will show basic information.

 | Switch | Description |
 | :---: | :---: |